MadLadSquad/MadLadSquadSite/remove-dates.md

 ## Album of the month <!------------------------------------------------------------------------------------->

-- Cray0n - Grim Clouds & Silver Skies -> To be rated
+- Cray0n - Grim Clouds & Silver Skies -> Rate
 - ACH0 - Street Dog -> To be rated
 - DGDG - The forgotten tapes -> To be rated
 - Divelin - AZ I GOLQMOTO MI EGO -> To be rated